tpuschel/duality/README.md

 To generate a ```compile_commands.json``` file for use with language servers, use the ```-D CMAKE_EXPORT_COMPILE_COMMANDS=ON``` flag.

 #### Building
-To build, either invoke the underlying generator or use CMake:
+To actually build, either invoke the underlying generator or use CMake:
 ```
 cmake --build <path to build dir>
 ```